angry-bender/angry-bender.github.io/_posts/2020-04-30-Full_Featured_IDE_For_Bash_Scripting.md

 ---

 # Introduction
-I've had a few collegues ask me how I have a full featured Bash IDE for courses I have developed; So I thought i'd make a post to show people how to do it.
+I've had a few colleagues ask me how I have a full featured Bash IDE for courses I have developed; So I thought i'd make a post to show people how to do it.

 ## Features
 * Full Bash Debugging (Built into the IDE)